 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets or fund balance that applies to a future period or periods and so will not be recognized as an inflow of resources (revenue) until that time.
 The Town reports deferred inflows of resources related to pensions and OPEB in the government-wide statement of net position.
-A deferred inflow of resources related to pension and OPEB results from differences between expected and actual experience, changes in assumptions or other inputs.
-These amounts are deferred and included in pension and OPEB expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension and OPEB plan (active employees and inactive employees) or in the case of the difference in projected and actual earnings on pension and OPEB plan investments, in a systematic and rational method over a closed five-year period.
+A deferred inflow of resources related to pension and OPEB results from differences between expected and actual experience, and changes in assumptions.
+These amounts are deferred and included in pension and OPEB expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits through the pension and OPEB plan (active employees and inactive employees).
 Advance property tax collections represent taxes inherently associated with a future period.
 This amount is recognized during the period in which the revenue is associated.
+The statement of net position and the governmental funds balance sheet also reports a deferred inflow of resources related to leases.
+The lease related deferred inflow of resources is recorded in an amount equal to the corresponding lease receivable plus any payments received at or before the start of the lease term that relates to future periods, less any lease incentives paid to, or on behalf of the lessee at or before the commencement of the lease term.
+The inflow of resources is recognized in a systematic and rational manner over the term of the lease.

 For governmental funds, the Town reports unavailable revenue, which arises only under the modified accrual basis of accounting.
-The governmental funds report unavailable revenues from the following sources: property taxes.
+The governmental funds report unavailable revenues from the following sources: property taxes and grants.
 These amounts are deferred and recognized as an inflow of resources (revenue) in the period in which the amounts become available.